Nothing Else Matters But The Feeling

-Shekhinah hangs back while charging up her spear with that venomous looking green energy.
+Shekhinah hung back while charging up her spear with that green venomous looking energy.
 She must’ve been aiming to finish the job after the two other Arcadians attacked.
 Even if Kazuya were to dodge the blades from Caphriel and Tartys, there was probably no way he’d notice her coming.
 Aleph stood even further back than Shekhinah, probably for support.

 Instead of trying to evade or fight them off individually, Kazuya created a wall with his tails, causing the two Arcadians to stop running in mid-stride.
 Kazuya smirked and took advantage of the opening.
 To head straight for us.

-Caphriel and Tartys, stopped pursuing Kazuya at once.
-They turn back to give Shekhinah questioning looks.
+Caphriel and Tartys stopped pursuing Kazuya at once.
+They turned back to give Shekhinah questioning looks.

 Kazuya cackles with laughter, while still running toward us.
 “What’s wrong Shekhinah?
 The life of humans normally wouldn’t stop you from attacking.
 Or are you worried about me consuming their life force before you’re able to land your final blow?”

 Shekhinah didn’t respond, giving us an odd look.
-Kazuya had stopped running as well, even though he was much closer to us then before.
+Kazuya had stopped running as well, even though he was much closer to us than before.

 “Unfortunately,” Kazuya said with narrowed eyes, now facing us, “I’ve realized something about you two brats.
 I can’t kill you.”

 I blinked.
 Tiffany looked equally shocked.
 Did he mean he literally couldn’t kill us?
 Or was there another reason?

 Kazuya made a sound of annoyance.
 “It’s been a long time since I’ve been in a position where I might actually die.
 So unbecoming.”